 A-level students can use grades in mock exams to progress to degree courses

-Education Secretary Gavin Williamson is due to announce ‘safety net’ for pupils in England amid concerns about results.
+The latest plan for school leavers affected by lockdown has created still more controversy.

-GCSE and A-level students in England will be able to use grades in mock exams to progress to university and college courses and employment, the Education Secretary is set to announce.
+GCSE and A-level students in England will be able to use grades in mock exams to progress to university and college courses and employment, the Education Secretary has announced.

-Results in mock tests – which were held before schools were forced to close amid the Covid-19 crisis – will carry the same weight as the calculated results to be awarded this month, the Government will say.
+Results in mock tests – which were held before schools were forced to close amid the Covid-19 crisis – will carry the same weight as the calculated results to be awarded this month, Gavin Williamson said.

-The move comes after unions called on the UK Government to follow Scotland’s lead in scrapping moderated grades after the downgrading of more than 124,000 results was reversed.
+The move, described by one union leader as “panicked and chaotic,” comes after unions called on the UK Government to follow Scotland’s lead in scrapping moderated grades as the downgrading of more than 124,000 results was reversed.

 In a U-turn announced on Tuesday, Scotland’s Education Secretary John Swinney revealed that downgraded results would revert to the grades estimated by pupils’ teachers.